 “I personally believe that dogs are into quality vs. quantity of life, and he knows you’re hurting.
 And he wants to know if you’re going to be okay when he’s gone.”

-In 2008 I hired a trainer to work out some kinks with Coco, and during some of our training sessions she got to spend some time with Chuck, witness his unique personality, watch him slink off when bored with the conversation.
+In 2008 I hired a trainer to work out some kinks with Coco, and during some of our training sessions she got to spend some time with Chuck, witness his unique personality, and watch him slink off when bored with the conversation.
 Once while traveling I paid her to board the dogs at her home, and when she returned them she handed over Chuck’s leash, pointed at him and said, “That ain’t no dog.”

 I laughed open mouthed.
 How many people have met him and expressed something similar?
 There is no other dog quite so peculiar in an almost professorial way.